Music and Cognitive Performance for Software Developers

 The hidden cognitive load of context switching for developers: attention residue, task-switch costs, working-memory limits, and practical mitigations.

-An evidence-based guide to using caffeine strategically for deep work sessions — covering adenosine mechanics, optimal dosing, half-life, tolerance cycling, L-theanine stacking, and a practical developer protocol.
+An evidence-based guide to caffeine for deep work: adenosine mechanics, optimal dosing, half-life, tolerance cycling, and L-theanine stacking for developers.

-Flow state is not a productivity hack — it is a distinct neurological mode with measurable prerequisites.
-Here is the neuroscience of how programmers enter flow, why it is so hard to sustain, and a concrete protocol for triggering it reliably.
+Flow state is not a productivity hack: it's a distinct neurological mode with measurable prerequisites.
+How programmers enter flow, and a triggering protocol.

 NSDR (Non-Sleep Deep Rest) shifts the nervous system parasympathetic and restores dopamine in 10–20 minutes.
 Here is the evidence base and practical protocol.